Mirokhan Tehsil: Geography

 Mirokhan is situated at Latitude 27,7667 (2746'0.120"N) and Longitude 68,1000 (685'60.000"E).

 It is situated in North-western Sindh.

 Climate

 Mirokhan is in Monsoon climatic region.
 Summer is extremely hot as temperature reaches at 53 °C and winter is a little cool as temperature drops to -2 °C. This hot weather sometime cost human lives.
 Hot weather keeps many in the city to remain at home, several cases of fainting are occasionally reported.
 Hot days continue from May till September, followed by Monsoon Rains, sometime bringing floods in the nearby areas.

 Monsoon season starts from July and continues till September and brings Torrential Rains.
 Pre-Monsoon also occurs occasionally in the month of June while post-Monsoon occurs rarely.

 Duststorms are also very common in summer and monsoon seasons, especially from March to September.

 Demographics

 The majority of the population of both the town and & the tehsil of Mirokhan speak the native Sindhi language.
 Urdu and English are also widely spoken and understood.
-Saraiki, Balochi, Punjabi and Brahui are also spoken in the city.